-All provider records and reports, including, but not limited to, beneficiary health outcomes data, financial books and records, medical records, and personnel records, must be maintained in an accessible, standardized order and format at the provider's office site.
-The provider must have sufficient space, facilities and supplies to ensure effective record keeping.
-The provider must keep sufficient records to document compliance with Louisiana Department of Health (LDH) requirements for the beneficiary served and the provision of services.
+All PACE provider records and reports, including, but not limited to, beneficiary health outcomes data, financial books and records, medical records, and personnel records, must be maintained in an accessible, standardized order and format at the PACE provider's office site.
+The PACE provider must:

-The provider must make available all records that LDH, or its designee, finds necessary to determine compliance with any federal or state law, rule or regulation promulgated by LDH.
+- 1. Have sufficient space, facilities and supplies to ensure effective record keeping; - 2.
+Keep sufficient records to document compliance with Louisiana Department of Health (LDH) requirements for the beneficiary served and the provision of services; and - 3.
+Make available all records that LDH, or its designee, finds necessary to determine compliance with any federal or state law, rule or regulation promulgated by LDH.